 It is important to remember that statistics on how many people survive this type of cancer are an estimate.
 The estimate comes from data based on people with this cancer in the United States each year.
 So, your own risk may be different.
 Doctors cannot say for sure how long anyone will live with meningioma.
 Also, experts measure the survival statistics every 10 years.
 This means that the estimate may not show the results of better diagnosis or treatment available for less than 10 years.
 Learn more about understanding statistics .

 Source: Central Brain Tumor Registry of the United States and the American Brain Tumor Association.

-The next section in this guide is Medical Illustrations and it offers drawings of body parts often affected by this disease.
+The next section in this guide is Medical Illustrations.
+It offers drawings of body parts often affected by this disease.
 Or, use the menu on the left side of your screen to choose another section to continue reading this guide.